 “The desert could not be claimed or owned–it was a piece of cloth carried by winds, never held down by stones, and given a hundred shifting names… Its caravans, those strange rambling feasts and cultures, left nothing behind, not an ember.
 All of us, even those with European homes and children in the distance, wished to remove the clothing of our countries.
 It was a place of faith.
 We disappeared into landscape.” – Michael Ondaatje, The English Patient

-ARTIST, TEACHER, INNOVATOR + ENVIRONMENTALIST
+ARTIST, AUTHOR, TEACHER, INNOVATOR + ENVIRONMENTALIST

 The desert of North America and beyond is a place of enduring mystery, power, and natural beauty.
 It is a ruse that this space of earth possesses a kind of blank canvas quality, and man is so often tricked into believing that the desert can be owned, harnessed, conquered, and taken.
 The winds will show such ambitiousness the truth, through veils of heavy sand –blinding, erasing, wounding, starving, and burying.
 For its unrelenting power, beauty, and majestic spirit, many artists have come to love, respect, and even fear the desert.
 This dualistic way of interacting is very much at the core of American artist Will Roger’s photographic practice.